Luxbyte/reactxp-map/README.md

 Plugin for [ReactXP](https://microsoft.github.io/reactxp/) that provides support for Google Maps for Web, Android and iOS.

 ## Updates
+### Version 0.2.1
+* Use "react-native-geolocation-service" to fix crashes on Android if GPS is turned off

 ### Version 0.2.0
 * Added Polyline
 * Added Polygon